 The Excursion Pro is the more expensive variant of the normal Intex Explorer K2.
 Here is how they are different from each other:

-The Excursion Pro is built from better materials: three-ply construction using a high molecular PVC core, 30-gauge vinyl material and super-tough laminate.
+The Excursion Pro is built from better materials: three-ply construction using a high molecular PVC core, 30-gauge vinyl material, and super-tough laminate.
 This material is anti-abrasive and can resist damage from impact or sunlight.
-Its super tough build makes it a suitable option for those who want the sturdiness of hard shell kayaks along with the easy portability of inflatables.
+Its super-tough build makes it a suitable option for those who want the sturdiness of hard-shell kayaks along with the easy portability of inflatables.
 Despite being a heavy-duty kayak, it is highly affordable.

 Just like the normal variant, it comes with 86-inch oars and a high output inflation pump.
-The Excursion Pro has two skegs, one more than the normal variant, making it easier to maneuver on water.
+The Excursion Pro has two skegs, one more than the normal variant, making it easier to maneuver on the water.
 The excursion pro can be used like a one-person or two-person boat, just like the normal version.

 Its weight capacity is slightly greater than the normal K2 explorer.
 It can support 400 lbs. of weight.
 The Excursion pro is 12’7” long while the normal K2 explorer is 10’3’ long.
 The longer design allows the Excursion pro to glide through water faster.